ANQIFENG/RATNUS/README.md

 ## Outputs
 RATNUS generates a single NIfTI file in your predefined output directory.
-The output file will maintain the same dimensions and resolution as your input data.
+The output segmentation will maintain the same dimensions and resolution as your input data.
 The output file name will end with one of the following suffixes based on the input version:

 - `_ratnus`: For the full-input version.